American lager

-American lager or North American lager is pale lager that is produced in the United States.
-The pale lager-style beer originated in Europe in the mid-19th century, and moved to the US with German immigrants.
-As a general trend outside of Bavaria and the Czech Republic where the beers may be firmly hopped, pale lager developed as a modestly hopped beer, and sometimes used adjuncts such as rice or corn – and this was also true in the US.
+The American lager or North American lager is a style of pale lager produced in the United States and Canada.
+Pale lagers originated in Europe in the mid-19th century and were brought to North America by German immigrants.
+While the Bavarian and Czech variants of this style may be firmly hopped, pale lager has developed into a modestly hopped beer in the rest of the world and sometimes uses adjuncts such as rice or corn – this is also true in the US and Canada.